A Clear and Present Danger: Plot

 While inspecting the finished work, Claire arrives to warn him that people will be coming to get him.
 The drawings show Matt being shot in the neck while looking at some drawings.
 Suddenly, someone shoots a dart through the window into his neck.
 The men in black arrive and capture Claire as Matt goes down.

 At an airplane hangar, Nathan reviews his prisoners, all hooded and confined to negate their powers.
 The Hunter arrives and reports that Sylar escaped.
 He also shows Nathan that one of the prisoners is Claire.
 Nathan takes her and puts her in a car to be driven home, telling her to forget what she has seen.
 While the rest of the prisoners are led onto a cargo plane, Claire escapes from the car and sneaks aboard.
 Once airborne, Claire finds that the prisoners include Hiro, Peter, and Mohinder, and she removes the drug feeds from the latter two.
 Peter manages to touch Mohinder and take his power, using it to break his shackles.
 As Peter attacks the guards, Claire grabs a taser and goes to the cockpit, stunning one guard and threatening the pilot.
 She discovers that Noah is in the copilot’s seat.

 Peter tries to free Tracy as another guard attacks him.
 He gains Tracy’s power and inadvertently touches the side of the plane.
 It freezes and shatters, and the guards and at least one prisoner are swept out.
-As the plane starts to go down, the netting onto which Peter is holding comes unfastened and he starts to get swept away before Mohinder grabs hold of him.
+As the plane starts to go down, the netting onto which Peter is holding becomes unfastened and he starts to get swept away before Mohinder grabs hold of him.
 In the cockpit, the pilot loses control and the plane plummets towards the ground.
 The final shot shows Mohinder losing his grip on Peter's hand, a direct reference to the cliffhanger of the pilot episode, "Genesis".